huseyingokay/CS391-Project2/README.md

 <p>To sign up they must fill out the signup form with their information.
 These information have to be in the constraints given bellow:</p>
               <ul>
-  <li>telephone number must be 11 figures</li>
-  <li>password must be atleast 10 figures, atleast one Uppercase and one lower case chanr and one number.</li>
+  <li>password must be at least 8 figures and max 15 figures, at least one uppercase and one lowercase char and one number.</li>
   <li>mail and mail controll must be the same.</li>
   <li>password and password cotroll must be the same.</li>
   </ul>